adarkknight/spinMe/README.md

 5. Sign in (or create an account)

-6. Click the button to get a recomendation!
+6. Click the button to get a recommendation!

 You can visit [spinMe](https://spinme.onrender.com) and use your login credentials to see it on production, or view a video demo [here](https://recordit.co/DGBf8WKP2W).